General Information

 - Can my player Play Up in an older-age Division?

-- GLL recommends all players participate in their respective age division.
+- Yes, but GLL recommends all players participate in their respective age division.

 - DIVISION COMPARISON CHART

-- However, a player is allowed to participate in an older-age division if chosen during the player draft process only with pre-approved parent consent that is provided during the registration process.
+- A player is allowed to participate in an older-age division if chosen during the player draft process only with pre-approved parent consent that is provided during the registration process.

 - What is a Protected Player?

-- A Protected Player is defined as either (1) the child of an Assigned Coach or (2) the sibling of a previously drafted player recognized as a Same Division Sibling, as identified and requested by the parent during the registration process.
+- A Protected Player applies to the Evaluation & Draft process, and is defined as either (1) the child of an Assigned Coach or (2) the sibling of a previously drafted player recognized as a Same Division Sibling, as identified and requested by the parent during the registration process.

 Majors or Minors Division(s)

-- Can I control which sub-division my player is assigned to?
+- Can I control which division (Majors or Minors) my player is assigned to?

 - No, not unless the player is considered a Protected Player.
 Note that players of League Age 12 or League Age 12T must be drafted to a team within the Majors Division.

-- Can I control which team my player is assigned to?
+- Can I control which team my player is assigned to (in the Majors or Minors Division)?

 - No, not unless the player is considered a Protected Player.

-- How will my player be selected to a team, and when will the teams be announced?
+- How will my player be selected to a team in the Majors or Minors Division, and when will the teams be announced?

 - Players will be chosen by coaches via the Evaluation and Draft process.